 Historically, the town’s reason for existence was as a through-stop on the way to the mines that were deeper inland.
 It functioned as a truck-stop and supply station along the way, offering various restaurants and motels.
 It hosts a small train station, and maintained the water pumping station that brings fresh water from the coast further inland towards the gold mines.
 Over time agriculture sprung up, most consisting of wheat and other grains under irrigation, and the town had a marketing strategy as a source of healthy foods.
 Because the mines had been established in the early colonial era, the town has an unusual rich history and accompanying cultural heritage.

 Over time trucks got bigger and faster, reducing their numbers, while the town kept growing.
 As it goes, a system growing with a limited resource, ends up in trouble.
 Its largest factory shut its doors eventually, and youth left town as there were no career pathways.
-Its local historic theatre, one of the first in the state, closed its doors.
+Its local historic theater, one of the first in the state, closed its doors.

 Another problem increased the issues of the town: an unusual high groundwater table, which seemed strange for a desert town.
 The town turned out to be positioned in an area with an invisible underground valley.
 While there is little rain throughout the year, the rain that does fall for miles around eventually flows towards the town underground, picking up salt from the desert along the way, resulting in a high saline groundwater table.
 This water seeps into roads and building foundations, and is sucked upwards, where it evaporates under the sun, leaving its salt behind.
 The salt cracks foundations and roads and causes a constant maintenance nightmare, and heavy costs.